-- a) We have reviewed the 2023 Annual Financial Statements of Dangote Cement Plc ('the Company') and its subsidiaries (together "the Group') - b) Based on our knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report; - c) Based on our knowledge, the financial statements, and other financial information included in this report, fairly present in all material respects the financial condition, results of operations and cash flows of the Company and the Group as of 31 December 2023, presented in this report; - d) Dangote Cement Plc certifying officers: - 1) are responsible for establishing and maintaining internal controls; - 2) have designed such internal controls and procedures, or caused such internal controls and procedures to be designed under our supervision, to ensure that material information relating to Dangote Cement Plc, and its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which this report is being prepared; - 3) have designed such internal control system, or caused such internal control system to be designed under our supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles; - 4) have evaluated the effectiveness of the company's internal controls and procedures as of a date within 90 days prior to the report and presented in this report our conclusions about the effectiveness of the internal controls and procedures, as of 31 December, 2023 covered by this report based on such evaluation. - e) Dangote Cement Plc certifying officers have disclosed, based on our most recent evaluation of internal control system, to the Company's auditors (KPMG Professional Services) and the audit committee that: - 1) All significant deficiencies in the design or operation of the internal control system which are reasonably likely to adversely affect Dangote Cement Plc's ability to record, process, summarize and report financial information; and - 2) There was no fraud, whether or not material, that involves management or other employees who have a significant role in the company's internal control system. - f) Dangote Cement Plc certifying officers have identified, in the report whether or not there were significant changes in internal controls or other facts that could significantly affect internal controls subsequent to the date of their evaluation including any corrective actions with regard to deficiencies noted.
+- I, Arvind Pathak, certify that: - a) I have reviewed Management's Report on the Effectiveness of Internal Control over Financial reporting as of 31 December 2024 of Dangote Cement Plc ('the Company') and its subsidiaries (together "the Group') - b) Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report; - c) Based on my knowledge, the financial statements, and other financial information included in this report, fairly present in all material respects the financial condition, results of operations and cash flows of the Company and the Group as of 31 December 2024, presented in this report; - d) Dangote Cement Plc's other certifying officers and I: - 1) are responsible for establishing and maintaining internal controls; - 2) have designed such internal controls and procedures, or caused such internal controls and procedures to be designed under our supervision, to ensure that material information relating to Dangote Cement Plc, and its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which this report is being prepared; - 3) have designed such internal control system, or caused such internal control system to be designed under our supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS Accounting Standards. - 4) have evaluated the effectiveness of the Group's internal controls and procedures as of a date within 90 days prior to the report and presented in this report our conclusions about the effectiveness of the internal controls and procedures, as of 31 December 2024 covered by this report based on such evaluation. - e) Dangote Cement Plc's other certifying officers and I have disclosed, based on our most recent evaluation of internal control system, to the Company's auditors (KPMG Professional Services) and the audit committee: - 1) All significant deficiencies in the design or operation of the internal control system which are reasonably likely to adversely affect Dangote Cement Plc's ability to record, process, summarize and report financial information; and - 2) There was no fraud, whether or not material, that involves management or other employees who have a significant role in the Group's internal control system. - f) Dangote Cement Plc's other certifying officers and I have identified, in the report whether or not there were significant changes in internal controls or other facts that could significantly affect internal controls subsequent to the date of their evaluation including any corrective actions with regard to deficiencies noted.

-Dated this 29 day of February 2024
+Dated this 28 day of February 2025.

-Group Chief Executive Officer/GMD FRC/2023/PRO/DIR/003/236066 folgunda
+Group Chief Executive Officer/GMD FRC/2023/PRO/DIR/003/236066 28 February 2025